naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
+Spawn Event System | True | Whether to spawn a Naninovel-specific event system; required for uGUI interactions.
+Disable, if you'd like to initialize the event system yourself.
 Event System | Null | A prefab with `EventSystem` component to spawn on engine init and use for input processing.
 Will use the default event system when not assigned.
 Input Actions | Null | When Unity's input system is installed, assign input actions asset here.<br><br>To map input actions to Naninovel's input samplers, create `Naninovel` action map and add actions with names equal to the input names.<br><br>Will use the default input actions when not assigned.
+Action Maps | Object Ref | Input action map names in the specified 'Input Actions' asset to register with the Naninovel input.
 Detect Input Mode | True | Whether to change input mode when associated device is activated.
 Eg, switch to gamepad when any gamepad button is pressed and switch back to mouse when mouse button clicked.

 </div>